-It is a good safety practice to leave oven control in Pilots Off position (maximum clockwise) when oven is not in use or while unit is in motion.
+It is a good safety practice to leave oven control in Pilots Off (to OFFon later units) position (maximum clockwise) when oven is not in use or while unit is in motion.

 Figure 3-5.
 Gas Range and Oven

 Lighting Pilots